SurefireDisguise/SurefireDisguise.github.io/README.md

 I am running 'nodemon server.js' in the Windows Powershell Administrator terminal.
-Make sure to run the following beforehand to be able to use nodemon, 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process
+Make sure to run the following beforehand to be able to use nodemon, 'Set-ExecutionPolicy -ExecutionPolicy Bypass -Scope Process' '>>'
->>'

 Otherwise you can just run
 'node server.js'